Waipukurau: European

 Cobb and Co commenced the first coach service to the town in October 1867.
-A coach road to the south reached Norsewood in December 1873 and the Manawatu Gorge in February 1874.
+A coach road to the south reached Norsewood in December 1873 and the Manawatū Gorge in February 1874.
 Tenders for a coach service from Waipukurau to Palmerston North were called for in March.
 The contract was awarded to Andrew Young, whose coach operated from Foxton.
 On his first journey from Foxton to Waipukurau his coach was intercepted by Alexander MacDonald as he was attempting to cross the Oroua River on former Ngāti Kauwhata land near Schultz's Hotel at Awahuri.
 MacDonald shot one of the lead horses preventing Young from continuing his journey.
 MacDonald was a staunch supporter of the Ngāti Kauwhata and had been seeking redress for the dispossession of the tribe from its land on 15 December 1866.
 MacDonald was imprisoned for three months because of this action, but his action did result in the tribe regaining some 6,200 acres of its land.

 In October 1867 a dispute broke out between the residents of Waipukurau and the neighbouring township of Waipawa over the location of a telegraph station.
 The Provincial Council favoured Waipawa as the location.
 However, the Government's Telegraph Department preferred Waipukurau due its slightly more central location.
 The office was opened on 9 June 1868.
 Several weeks later on 22 June Frederick Christian Schäfer, passed through the town.
 Schäfer was a global traveller from Carlhafen in Hesse-Cassel who had walked through most of Europe, Palestine, two thirds of the way across the United States, Australia, Japan, China, Batavia, and Sumatra.
 He walked from Wellington to Waipukurau in 18 days.

 One of the first sheep shearing competitions in New Zealand took place at Waipukurau in January 1868.
 Its purpose was to improve the quality of shearing, As a local response to Te Kooti's escape and conflict on the East Coast, a stockade was erected in late 1869, in what is now Hunter Memorial Park.

 In November 1869 a Methodist Church was formed in the town.
 A boiling down works was constructed in March 1870, the same time a brewery was proposed and a flax mill opened.